Does Car Insurance Cover Hail Damage?

 Like collision coverage, comprehensive coverage has a deductible.
 The deductible amount may depend on your individual circumstances.

-The price of comprehensive coverage will depend on the value of your vehicle, as that is what your insurance company would need to pay to replace.
+The price of comprehensive coverage will depend on the value of your vehicle, as that is what your insurance company would need to pay to replace it.
 We created estimates based on generic insurance rates to provide some directional guidance when shopping for hail coverage.
+The tables below show average rates from top companies for full coverage auto insurance with both a $500 deductible, as well as a $1,000 deductible.

 This can be a tricky question to answer.
 Before taking this step, ask yourself the following questions.